dubhcait/prep/documentation/product-owner-guide.md

 This programme Is funded by Intersticia.
 The concept of Intersticia has always been based on dynamism and change, operating within the interstice that exists between technology, culture and society.
 But also between the potential of ideas and reality of execution.
 Our goal is to work with people and their ability to imagination.

+## Timeline Outline

+There are two processes: Design and Build

+There will be two workshops in the Design process:
+- The Discovery workshop
+- The Exploration workshop

+There will be two workshops in the Build process:
+- Sprint Planning workshop
+- The Handover workshop

 ## The Design process

 ![](https://i.imgur.com/n54yqwl.png)

-Phase 1 & 2 = Discovery workshop
+Phase 1 & 2 = The Discovery workshop

-Phase 3 & 4 = Exploration workshop
+Phase 3 & 4 = The Exploration workshop

 Phase 5 = Design sprint & User testing of the prototype

 Phase 6 = Sprint Planning workshop

-## What is a prototype?
+### What is a prototype?
 A prototype is a quasi-realistic representation (fancy picture) of what you are building that can be acted with and tested on users in order to help validate your design.

 They are useful for a number of reasons: